tieincred/Company-Data-Scrapper/README.md

      `twitter_username,crunchbase_username,linkedin_username`

      These are the username of company you want to search about in different platforms.

+ 3. Open the terminal in the Pycharm/Vscode and run the following command:

+    `pip install -r requirements.txt in`

- 3. Now run the file named Scrape_Company_Data.py (How to run a file can be seen in images below) by opening up the file in VS code:
+ 4. Now run the file named Scrape_Company_Data.py (How to run a file can be seen in images below) by opening up the file in VS code:

     `Note : Make sure python extension is installed VScode keeps suggesting that in bottom right corner and also a play buttton on the top right corner can run the code.`